raziehyria/Loop-Through-Time/README.md

 4. Have the user hit any key to start the clock.

 5. The clock will sleep after displaying each second.
 The initial sleep time will be 100ms.

-6. By hitting keys, the user will be able to change the sleep time anywhere between min: 100ms  to max: 2000ms.
+6. By hitting keys, the user will be able to change the sleep time anywhere between ```min: 100ms to max: 2000ms```.

 7. In real time, detect, these keystrokes:
   * “+” : This will increase the sleep time by 100ms.
 Do not go over the maximum limit.
   * “-“ : This will decrease the sleep time by 100ms.
 Do not go below the minimum limit.
-  * ```<esc> ```: will exit the program.
+  * ```<esc>```: will exit the program.
 Move the cursor to bottom of console window before exiting.
   * F5  : Start the clock over at 0:0:0.
   * If any other key is hit, go to row 1, col 50 to display this invalid keystroke.